 Daan Roosegaarde: "We need to look at space in a better way.
 What is space waste, how can we fix it, and what is its potential?
 Space waste is the smog of our universe."

-SPACE WASTE LAB can be visited from 5 October 2018 until 19 January 2019 at Kunstlinie KAF in Almere, the Netherlands.
-The live light performances can be visited after sunset on 5 and 6 October, 9 and 10 November, 7 and 8 December and 18 and 19 January 2019.
-After that phase 2 starts with space scientists to capture and upcycle space waste.
+SPACE WASTE LAB can be visited from 5 October 2018 until 19 January 2019 at Kunstlinie.
+Next to the SPACE WASTE LAB a dedicated education, films, talks and expo programme entitled "Space @ KAF" will cover the wider context of space.
+You can listen to the SPACE WASTE LAB RADIO here.
+The live SPACE WASTE LAB PERFORMANCE can be visited after sunset on 5 and 6 October, 9 and 10 November, 7 and 8 December and 18 and 19 January 2019.
+After that phase 2 starts with space experts and entrepreneurs to capture and upcycle space waste.